Aaron Hawkins (politician): 2022 mayoral election

 In early April 2022, Hawkins confirmed that he would contest the 2022 Dunedin mayoral election.
 He stood as a Green Party candidate.

 In July 2022 Hawkins was among 32 New Zealanders banned from Russia in response to New Zealand Government sanctions.

 In early October 2022, Hawkins was defeated in the Dunedin mayoral race by first-term Dunedin City councillor Jules Radich of the Team Dunedin ticket.
 Hawkins did not stand as a councillor for the Dunedin City Council during the 2022 Dunedin local elections.
 Hawkins conceded defeat while describing the result as devastating.
 Hawkins stated that he did not have a budget to go for a "saturation strategy" unlike Radich's Team Dunedin, which plastered posters on streets and shop windows.
 During the 2022 mayoral election, Hawkins received abuse and harassment including his personal address being published online by an opposing candidate, his family car being paint bombed, and an attempted entry into his home.
 He attributed the hostility to public unhappiness about the impact of the COVID-19 pandemic in New Zealand and the George Street pedestrianisation programme.

-Post-politics
+2026 by-election

+In early February 2026, Hawkins announced that he would be contesting the 2026 Dunedin City Council by-election on 12 May as an independent candidate.
+The by-election was triggered by the death of former Mayor and sitting councillor Jules Radich.
+Based on final results, Hawkins came second place at 89 votes behind the winning candidate, Jo Galer.
+Following the by-election, Hawkins accused Galer of running a "smear campaign" and disputed a campaign advertisement by Galer and Councillor Russell Lund alleging that $35 million in funding for stormwater upgrades in the Dunedin area had "disappeared" during his mayoral term in 2021.
+He contended that the Dunedin City Council had significantly increased the budget for water infrastructure and accelerated some work.
+In response, Galer and Lund stood by their campaign statement.

+Outside politics

 By April 2024, Hawkins had co-founded an enviro-tourism, carbon farming and biodiversity project called Flourit with fellow Dunedin residents Hugh Evans and Blair Boswell.
 The first project were the Escarpment Domes on former farmland in Pukerua Bay in the Wellington Region.